 UK Climate Investments LLP (UKCI) has been established to invest in renewable energy and energy efficiency projects in developing countries.

-UKCI is a joint venture between the Green Investment Bank Limited (GIB) and the UK Government’s Department for Business, Energy and Industrial Strategy (BEIS) with a binding commitment of £200m from the UK Government's International Climate Fund which aims to help the world’s developing economies adapt to climate change and promote cleaner, greener growth.
+UKCI is a joint venture between the Green Investment Group (GIG) and the UK Government’s Department for Business, Energy and Industrial Strategy (BEIS) with a binding commitment of £200m from the UK Government's International Climate Fund which aims to help the world’s developing economies adapt to climate change and promote cleaner, greener growth.

 UKCI’s investments will help to fund the build-out of vital new green energy infrastructure in countries with carbon intensive economies and/or limited access to electricity.
 The current geographical focus is India and Sub-Saharan Africa.
 These are regions with high demand for new generation capacity where renewables present a competitive alternative to fossil fuels.